Skip to main content

 1) Infrastructure as Code

 In the context of DevOps configuration management, Infrastructure as Code (IaC) involves handling and provisioning infrastructure using code rather than manual configuration via a web interface or command-line interface.
-This methodology enables the version control, testing, and automation of infrastructure, mirroring the processes applied to application code.
+This methodology enables version control, testing, and infrastructure automation, mirroring the processes applied to application code.

-This approach enables infrastructure management, like handling applications, simplifying consistent deployments, rollbacks to previous versions when necessary, and transparent, traceable tracking of infrastructure changes.
-Commonly utilized tools for infrastructure such as Code (IaC) encompass Ansible, Chef, Puppet, and Terraform.
+This approach enables infrastructure management, such as handling applications, simplifying consistent deployments, rolling back to previous versions when necessary, and transparent, traceable tracking of infrastructure changes.
+Commonly utilized tools for infrastructure, such as Code (IaC), include DevOps configuration management tools such as Ansible, Chef, Puppet, and Terraform.

 Consider the scenario where you intend to create a web application on a cloud provider like AWS.
 In the conventional approach, you must manually set up a virtual server, install the operating system, adjust the network settings, and install the application-specific software.